mdautrey/cleandata/CodeBook.md

 > In each directory, there is a subdirectory "Inertial Signals" that contains the raw data (before filtering, and so on...).
 We don't need to process these files.

+## Loading files into data frames
+> We chose to use read.fwf to do most of the job, except features and activity labels files for which using read.csv was easier. read.fwf is very slow.
+In a future version, we may look for an optimized library.

+## Post-load check
+>We check that dimensions of resulting frames were compatible.
+Further verification such as type and consistance checking could be a good thing but we don't have time to
+## Merging data frames
+>Merging dataframes into a single one was quite an easy step, using rbind and cbind.
+We then renamed cols.
+We didn't check that the naming was consistant...
+## Next steps
+...